 How breadth, participation, and concentration fit together

-Market breadth is the widest frame in this part of the market-regime landscape because it describes how extensively a move is shared across underlying components.
+Market breadth is the widest frame because it describes how extensively a move is shared across underlying components.
 Participation sits inside that frame.
-It describes involvement, but breadth turns that raw involvement into a readable picture of internal distribution.
-A market can have visible activity without broad participation, and it can show a rising index without the move being widely carried.
+It tells you how much of the market is involved, while breadth turns that involvement into a readable picture of internal distribution.

-Market concentration changes the meaning of that picture.
+Market concentration changes how that picture should be read.
 When fewer stocks account for a larger share of index performance, the benchmark can continue rising while becoming less representative of the market as a whole.
-That does not negate the advance, but it does change how it should be interpreted.
-Index strength and broad market strength stop being interchangeable descriptions when leadership becomes unevenly distributed.
+The advance may still be real, but its internal foundation is narrower.

-Leadership breadth sharpens that distinction by asking whether the leading part of the market is itself broad or narrowly clustered.
+Leadership breadth sharpens that distinction by asking whether leadership itself is broad or narrowly clustered.
 A market led by many groups has a different internal structure from one driven by only a few dominant names, even if both produce similar index outcomes.
-Broad participation and broad leadership usually reinforce each other, while narrow leadership often coexists with a thinner and more fragile internal base.

 What internal divergence can reveal

 Breadth divergence appears when price and internal participation stop telling the same story.
-The index may continue trending upward while the number of advancing stocks narrows, flattens, or fragments.
-In that situation, the benchmark still looks orderly, but its internal support is no longer expanding alongside it.
+The index may continue trending upward while the number of advancing stocks narrows, stalls, or fragments.
+In weaker markets, the reverse can also matter: headline weakness may persist even as fewer stocks continue deteriorating underneath.

-This is one of the most useful reasons to study breadth and participation together.
-A market move can remain intact on the surface while becoming more selective underneath.
-Divergence does not by itself confirm reversal or regime change, but it does show that the visible move is no longer being carried by the same depth of participation.
-That changes the character of the environment, even before price alone makes it obvious.
+Divergence does not confirm reversal by itself, and it does not automatically mark a regime change.
+What it does show is that the visible move is no longer being carried by the same depth of internal participation.
+That changes the character of the environment even before price alone makes it obvious.

 Where common breadth measures fit